 5.1.1.1.
-In case of LED light sources of a category with integrated heatsink the temperature range is defined by the ambient temperature of (23 ± 2) °C elevated up to and including the temperature specified by the thermal grade, whereas the minimum free air space as defined in the relevant data sheet shall be maintained and a period of 30 minutes of operation shall be awaited after each increase of the ambient temperature.
+In case of LED light sources of a category with integrated heatsink the temperature range is defined by the ambient temperature of (23 ± 2) °C elevated up to and including the maximum test temperature as specified in the relevant data sheet of Annex 1, whereas the minimum free air space as defined in the relevant data sheet shall be maintained and a period of 30 minutes of operation shall be awaited after each increase of the ambient temperature.

 5.1.1.2.
-In case of LED light sources of a category, for which a temperature Tb is specified, the temperature range is defined by the temperature Tb specified in the relevant data sheet elevated up to and including the temperature specified by the thermal grade, whereas the temperature at the Tb-point is stabilised before each measurement.
+In case of LED light sources of a category, for which a temperature Tb is specified, the temperature range is defined by the temperature Tb specified in the relevant data sheet elevated up to and including the maximum test temperature as specified in the relevant data sheet of Annex 1, whereas the temperature at the Tb-point is stabilised before each measurement.

 5.2.
 Voltage